AORHS/AORHS/README.md

 <h1 align="left">What is DroidSec?👨🏻‍💻</h3>

-- DroidSec is a startup company👨🏻‍💻
+- DroidSec is a startup company
 - We make hacking tools that are unique and advance.
 - We like to do make jeopardy ctf challenges
 - All of our members are anonymous and non will be revealed for anyone's concern